Sci Fi TTRPG's, What To Pick And Why

 Things I do not have (yet).

 Scum and Villainy, is a Firefly, Star Wars, Dark Matter-like rogues in space game that appeals on many levels.
-Based on Blades in the Dark’s Forged in Darkness system, a game I have avoided so far, wishing to keep my system choices tight, it has hit a sweet spot for me with their SF and Military version Band of Blades, so maybe it’s a thing and unlike STA, it is contained.
+Based on the Blades in the Dark, Forged in Darkness system, a game I have avoided so far, wishing to keep my system choices tight, it has hit a sweet spot for me with their SF and Military version Band of Blades, so maybe it’s a thing and unlike STA, it is contained.

 Alien, also using the YZE system from above, is effectively the same as Mothership and I do not need two versions of the same thing, even if the mechanics do look cool.
+Unfortunately I left my run a little late and it looks like the “Evolved” edition has lost some of the original’s clarity.

 Games that will not be looked at;